What Does Et Al Mean In Mla

 3. Using "Etc." Instead of "Et Al.": "Etc." stands for "et cetera," which means "and so on."
 It is not interchangeable with "et al.," which specifically refers to additional authors.

-4. Inconsistency Between In-Text Citation and Works Cited: Ensure that the first author's name in your in-text citation matches the first author's name in the Works Cited entry.
+4. Inconsistency Between In-Text Citation and Works Cited: make sure the first author's name in your in-text citation matches the first author's name in the Works Cited entry.

 5. Omitting Page Numbers in In-Text Citations: Always include page numbers (or other locators) in your in-text citations when possible.
 This helps readers find the specific information you are referencing.

-6. Incorrect Formatting: Ensure that you follow the correct formatting for both in-text citations and the Works Cited list, including the placement of commas, periods, and other punctuation marks.
+6. Incorrect Formatting: see to it that you follow the correct formatting for both in-text citations and the Works Cited list, including the placement of commas, periods, and other punctuation marks.

 Advanced Considerations